MichalKRZ-pl/E7GrindingGuide/README.md

 # E7GrindingGuide
-Website dedicated to optimizing resource management in Epic 7 game
+My fun project dedicated to sharing best practises of "farming" in Epic 7 game and many other resources for this game